peterliu-2000/Highway-TruckDetection-w-Yolov8/README.md

 #### Model Training & Results ####

- Both Roboflow and YOLOV8 can be implemented easily in Python environment; the myWeights.pt neural network is trained by the following code:
+ Both Roboflow and YOLOV8 can be implemented easily in Python environment; the best.pt neural network is trained by the following code:

  <pre>
 ```python